A Grammar of Model Analysis: Grama

 .
 Using the py-grama

-package, you will be able to reproduce all of the case studies in this book.
+package, you will be able to reproduce all of the case studies in this text.
 This means you can immediately take the code in this book and start applying it to your own studies!
 The py-grama

-package is free and open source software, hosted on GitHub at this url: https://github.com/zdelrosario/py_grama.
+package is free and open source software, hosted on GitHub at this URL: https://github.com/zdelrosario/py_grama.

-Learning Objectives In this chapter, you will learn
+Learning Objectives In this chapter, you will learn:

 how to install the